mmcaulif/Cardio/README.md

 * [ ] Benchmark each implementation wrt.
 SB3 (change logging to timestep based first though)

 ## Completed
+* [x] Implement multibatch sampling for off-policy runner

+* [x] Add episode length to logger and use the same names as SB3 for easy integration!

 * [x] Parallel gatherer

 * [x] Change logging from episodic to timestep based